Event Sourcing with AWS Lambda

 Data Store: stores the latest state for quick access by the application.
 This is not the system of record and can be wiped and rebuilt from the Event Table when necessary.

-Check out the full article at the Slalom Build Engineering blog.
+Check out the full article at the Build Blog.

 Building a secure Kubernetes cluster with a basic CI/CD pipeline on AWS